How to Get more Views on LinkedIn in 2021

 The type of likes, the size of the comments, the time spent, the influence of the people who engage also matters: not all engagement actions have exactly the same weight.

 The algorithm is a bit “silly”, but it remains very complex and varies from one social network to another.
-It is also based on “machine learning”, which means that the more publications it processes, the more it learns, and the better it becomes in its ability to determine the virality of a post as soon as it is published.
+It is also based on “machine learning”, which means that the more posts it processes, the more it learns, and the better it becomes in its ability to determine the virality of a post as soon as it is published.

 But we have the main principles, and that’s what we’re interested in.